Skip to main content

 2.4 - Additional tool details

-Monitored by SOC: you can select whether the tool can be monitored by a Security Operations Centre (SOC) and if so, you can select from Always, Optional and Never.
-If you select optional, this will allow you to set it manually when mapping your clients security posture or when including it in a security service.
+Monitored by SOC: Here, you can select whether the tool is monitored by a Security Operations Centre (SOC).
+You can choose from Always, Optional, or Never.
+If you select Optional, this gives you the flexibility to manually configure the tool's monitoring status when mapping your clients' security posture or including it in a security service package.

 Note: for tools that are always monitored by a SOC, this will be pre-set to 'Always'.

-Linked Products: You can link your tool to 1 or more products.
-These products can be synced from your PSA and/or added manually in the Sell module.
+Linked Products: You can link your tool to one or more products, allowing for greater visibility and organization.
+These products can either be synced from your PSA or manually added through the Sell module, depending on your preference.

-Contract end: The date your contract with the vendor/supplier for the tool is due for renewal.
+Contract End: This is the date when your contract with the vendor or supplier for the tool is due for renewal.
+Keeping this updated ensures you never miss a deadline for renegotiation or renewal.

-Note: Add any additional notes about the tool that will help you or your team.
+Note: Add any additional notes about the tool that may be helpful for you or your team.
+Whether it’s reminders, special configurations, or any specific tool-related details, this field ensures everyone stays on the same page.

 2.5 - Updating your Toolset

-To remove a tool, select the technology, find the tool, click '...' and click Remove.
+To remove a tool: Simply select the technology, locate the tool you want to remove, click the '...' menu, and select Remove.
+It's that easy.

 3.0 - Using your Security Stack